flonadb/flonadb/README.md

 against target databases via an internal [File Database Proxy](#file-database-proxy) setup.

 > [!IMPORTANT]
-> It is strongly recommended that the communication between the client the server is done over secured connection by
+> It is strongly recommended that the communication between the client the server is done over a secured connection by
 > enabling and setting up SSL on the server.

 ### With Docker